EdwardAngert/build-back-better-breakdown/docs/title-2-committee-on-education-and-labor/title-2-subtitle-a/title-2-subtitle-a-part-2/title-2-subtitle-a-part-2-subpart-a.md

 sidebar_position: 1
 ---

-PART 2 - HIGHER EDUCATION

-Subpart A--America's College Promise
+# Subpart A - America's College Promise

-SEC.
+## SEC.
 20021.
 GRANTS FOR TUITION-FREE COMMUNITY COLLEGE.

     Title VII of the Higher Education Act of 1965 (20 U.S.C.
 1133 et
 seq.) is amended by adding at the end the following: